-June 28 – 30, 2018: Announcing the 7th annual Plate & Pitchfork Raft Trip.
+June 28 – 30, 2018 (full): Announcing the 7th annual Plate & Pitchfork Raft Trip.
 We’re thrilled to have Chef/Owner Ben Bettinger from The Laurelhurst Market and Big’s Chicken in Portland, OR joining us on the rafts this year.
 Ben’s delicious and hearty meals will feature products grown and raised in North Eastern Oregon, like Carman Ranch beef and Hawkins Sisters Ranch chicken.

 In addition to fabulous food, you’ll enjoy three days filled with thrilling Class III & IV whitewater, incredible scenery, wildlife viewing and fishing opportunities as we venture thirty-two river miles through the heart of the deepest river canyon in North America, the Snake River in Hells Canyon.
 After dinner, enjoy campfire camaraderie and falling asleep under magnificent starry skis listening to the sound of the river babbling by.

 Plate & Pitchfork Raft Trip in Hells Canyon, 3 Days: June 28 – 30

 2019 Snake River in Hells Canyon Rates & Dates